 I also did a dissertation topic surrounding mental health, which meant I raised more awareness amongst people I knew, both inside and outside of University, which could encourage further debate.

 8. Do you go to therapy and/or are you in any support groups?

 Currently, no. For the first time ever I have been discharged by all my professionals on account of being considered stable.
 Whilst this is great news, I am taking it one day at a time.
-Between the ages of 9 and 21, I completed different forms of therapy, which did involve some support groups.
+I have completed different forms of therapy, which did involve some support groups.
 This does not mean that I am better, it means that I have found ways which are working for me right now.
 I will definitely consider these tools again in the future if they are needed.

 9. Have you had any difficulties regarding conventional work and employment?
 If so, what have they been and what have you had to do?